 PNM customers can sell their SREC's directly to the utility through their SREC purchase program.
 PNM will pay you an additional $0.0025 per kWh of solar you produce in exchange for any SRECs the system produces.

 Read more about the SREC Purchase Program on PNM's website.

-New Mexico has a state solar tax credit that is equal to 10% of the total purchase and installation costs of a solar panel system.
+New Mexico has a state solar tax credit equal to 10% of a solar panel system's total purchase and installation costs.
+You can earn a maximum state tax credit of $6,000 per year.